QoutiOussama13/AI-EarthHack-MOAA-/README.md

 2. If you prefer a guided approach, you can make a copy of the Colab notebook called `Idea_Evaluator.ipynb`.
 This notebook provides a step-by-step guide on using the MOAA Advisor for evaluating circular economy proposals.

-3. To run the full application in a collaborative environment, navigate to the demo file and execute `Streamlit_template.ipynb` to run the `app.py` in Colab.
+3. To run the full application in a Google Colab, navigate to the `Demo` Folder and execute `Streamlit_template.ipynb` to run the `app.py`.
 This allows you to experience the interactive features of the application within the Colab environment.

 4. For local execution (not recommended but possible), follow these steps:
    - Install the required dependencies by running: